utap2/utap2/docs/rst/installation.rst

 CLUSTER_QUEUE
                      Queue name in the cluster. $USER must have permissions to run on this queue.
                      **The default is:** CLUSTER_QUEUE=None

 SINGULARITY_CLUSTER_COMMAND
-                                    Singularity command on the cluster
+                                    Singularity command on the cluster.

-                                    for example: if singularity is installed as module named Singularity on the cluster, then command will be :”ml
+                                    **For example:** if singularity is installed as module named Singularity on the cluster, then command will be :”ml
                                     Singularity”

                                     **The default is:** SINGULARITY_CLUSTER_COMMAND=None